-Yes, it is 2016, and believe it or not, I’m writing about anchor text.
-It’s the last thing I want to write about but, as an industry, we’re still being challenged about ‘why links don’t have anchor text’ and ‘what our anchor text strategy is’.
+It’s 2017 and, believe it or not, I’m writing about anchor text.
+It might seem like a Throwback Thursday topic, but as an industry, we’re still being challenged about ‘why links don’t have anchor text’ and ‘what our anchor text strategy is’.

-This post will lay out my own thoughts on anchor text, why it’s time to let it go and why some SEOs still seem to cling onto it.
-To do this, we need to take a walk down memory lane.
+This post will outline my thoughts on anchor text, why it’s time to let it go, and why some SEOs still cling onto it.
+To get started, we need to take a walk down memory lane…

 Let’s start in 2004

-This was when I became heavily involved in SEO, and things were much simpler back then.
-All you had to do was make sure your website was accessible, throw some content on there, optimise your title tags and build as many exact match anchor text links as possible.
+The mid-2000s was when I became involved in SEO, and things were much simpler.
+Simply put, an SEO needed to make sure the website was accessible, throw some content on the page, optimise the title tags, and build as many exact match anchor text links as possible.

-You could rank anything, and if you were careful with the domains you built links on and mixed up the anchor text variations, it was a pretty stable strategy.
-This is how I got into the top five on Google for ‘SEO’ within six months of launching a blog.
+You could rank any term, and if you were careful with the domains and mixed up the anchor text variations, it was a fairly stable strategy.
+This is the technique I used to personally enter the top five on Google for ‘SEO’ within six months of launching a blog.

 The landscape started changing in 2011 with the introduction of Google’s Panda algorithm, but the real bombshells came in 2012 when sites of all shapes and sizes were being hit with manual actions, wiping out rankings for their most valuable terms to devastating effect.

-Then, almost four years to the date, Google launched Penguin: an algorithm designed to wipe out your manipulated link profile and rankings.
+Then, Google launched Penguin: an algorithm designed to wipe out your manipulated link profile and rankings.

-On top of all of this, they also took out some pretty big link/blog networks and actively penalised websites selling advertorials for the purposes of embedding links.
+On top of all of this, they also took out some pretty big link and blog networks, and actively penalised websites selling advertorials for the purposes of embedding links.

 It was a blood bath, so surely that should have been the end of manipulative techniques?

 Not exactly.
-This was four years ago, and whilst Google has made a number of refreshes to Penguin, no manual actions have been sent: only a few networks have been taken out and the last Penguin update was 18 months ago.
+This was four years ago, and while Google has refreshed Penguin several times, no manual actions have been sent; a few networks have been taken out, and the last Penguin update was 18 months ago.

-All of this has allowed manipulated results to make a return to the SERPs and Google is seemingly not bothered.
+All of this has allowed manipulated results to make a return to the SERPs, and Google appears unbothered.

-On top of all this, there is another issue: because we don’t know the detailed workings of Google’s algorithm, we have to use what they have given us and make educated guesses based on testing and measuring correlation (yes, correlation; SEOs love a bit of correlation, myself included).
+There is another issue: because we don’t know the detailed workings of Google’s algorithms, we have to make educated guesses based on testing and measuring correlation (yes, correlation; SEOs love correlation, myself included).

 So, what happens?
-We pull the link profiles of these high ranking websites, and guess what?
-They have a ton of exact match and other commercial anchor text.
+We pull the link profiles of high-ranking websites, and discover that they have a ton of exact match and other commercial anchor text.
 This must be the reason they’re winning, right?
-Well, maybe, but you have to read between the lines.
+Maybe, but you have to read between the lines.

-As an agency, we get asked about this a lot (as I mentioned at the beginning of this post) and here is why the industry absolutely has to let exact/commercial anchor text go.
+As an agency, we get asked about this a lot, and here is why the industry absolutely has to let exact and commercial anchor text go.

 SEOs are keeping it alive